Fenics1527/Fenics1527/README.md

 - 🌱 I’m currently learning nothing:(
 - 💞️ I’m looking to collaborate on somebody
 - 📫 How to reach me: sent a message and wait
-- 😄 Pronouns: fun, newcomer, and normal people
+- 😄 Pronouns: normal new people in GitHub
 - ⚡ Fun fact: I came from scratch, there I realized that I can do something

 <!---